 How Clarity Impacts the Cost of a Diamond

-Kozak explains that clarity in diamonds impacts the cost in two primary ways, the first of which being that diamonds that are almost entirely free of inclusions are impeccably rare, and are priced much higher.
+Kozak explains that clarity in diamonds impacts the cost in two primary ways: The first is that diamonds that are almost entirely free of inclusions are impeccably rare, which means they are priced much higher than their more included counterparts.
 "Secondly, clarity matters more in step-cut diamonds like emerald and Asscher cuts because their wide facets create a sort of window-mirror effect and inclusions are much more visible," Kozak says.
 "Brilliant-cut diamonds have many more facets that help to hide inclusions."

 Azar also explains that clarity’s impact on cost is intrinsically tied to the diamond’s other 3Cs (carat, color, and cut).
 "While the clarity can significantly impact a diamond's cost, many inclusions typically cannot be seen by the naked or unaided eye," she says.
 "With regard to clarity alone, fewer inclusions in a diamond will typically have a higher price, but again, the price is based on all the 4Cs as opposed to one single measurement."

 How Gemologists Grade Clarity